EASTERN VENEZUELA BIRDING TOUR: DETAILED ITINERARY

 There are not many birds in the grasslands and shrubbery of the area but two notable species we have a very good chance of finding are the endemic Copper-throated Hummingbird and the more widespread but localized Bearded Tachuri.
 The endemic Tepui Goldenthroat is a tricky bird to find, but this area definitely offers extra chances.
 Red-shouldered Tanager and Finsch’s Euphonia are also possible.

 Mount Roraima: Day 2 The Roraima Base Camp is situated at an altitude of around 1870 metres (around 6135ft).
 Today we will follow the well-used but in places steep path that climbs up the flanks of Mount Roraima.
-We will gain around 900 metres (2950 feet) in total until we reach the summit plateau, but we have lots of time and will be going slowly as we have plenty of birding to do. (‘Normal’ trekkers on Roraima usually cover the route in around 4 hours).
+We will gain over 800 metres in total until we reach the plateau of Roraima (there is no birding need to go to the actual summit of Mount Roraima), but we have lots of time and will be going slowly and making many stops as we have plenty of birding to do. (‘Normal’ trekkers on Roraima usually cover the trail from the base camp to the plateau in around four hours.)
+As we know from our previous experience, the hike as far as the plateau on Roraima is not a particularly difficult one as long as you spend a full day over it.

 Our prime targets in the mossy woodland on the flanks of Roraima are of course the endemic Tepui Wren and Great Elaenia, both of which are easy to find.
-We are also sure to encounter the endemic Greater Flowerpiuercer, a tricky bird on the Escalera, but easy here, especially higher up.
-The endemic Tepui Parrotlet, a bird that is hard to find on the Escalera, is positively numerous in the summit area on Mount Roraima and we are likely to see flocks of them passing by.
+We are also sure to encounter the endemic Greater Flowerpiuercer, a tricky bird on the Escalera, but easy here, especially higher up near the plateau.
+The endemic Tepui Parrotlet, a bird that is hard to find on the Escalera, is positively numerous in the plateau area on Mount Roraima and we are likely to see flocks of them passing by, but they are often absent lower down the tepui.

-As we climb Roraima the views of its cliffs and the waterfalls that plunge into the abyss from the summit plateau get more and more awe-inspiring.
+As we climb Roraima the views of its cliffs and the waterfalls that plunge into the abyss from the plateau of the tepui get more and more awe-inspiring.
 Just being here is an incredible experience that we are all going to remember for the rest of our lives.

-Once we reach the summit plateau, which is undulating rather than ‘table flat’, a truly ‘lost world’ scene unfolds with bare rocky areas, small pools and in particular a landscape that is dominated by insectivorous plants, including vast numbers of pitcher plants and other carnivorous species.
+Once we reach the plateau, which is undulating rather than ‘table flat’, a truly ‘lost world’ scene unfolds with bare rocky areas, small pools and in particular a landscape that is dominated by insectivorous plants, including vast numbers of pitcher plants and other carnivorous species.
 Here we should soon be able to find a day-roosting Tepui Nightjar, a distinctive endemic taxon that is already treated as a full species by Birdlife and others, but which is still treated as a race of Band-winged Nightjar by the IOC.
 We should also encounter the duncani form of the Paramo Seedeater which may well represent a distinct endemic species (Tepui Seedeater).
 The endemic macconnelli form of the Rufous-collared Sparrow is common on the plateau.
-The highest point of the Roraima plateau, quaintly named Maverick Peak, is just a short distance from the top of the trail and is situated at 2810m (9220ft).

-Going up and down Roraima in a day is unnecessary and takes too much time away from birding and the ‘lost world’ experience of the mountain, so we will camp tonight in one of the caves near the top of the trail, charmingly called ‘hotels’ by the cheerful Pemon mountain guides.
-Staying inside a cave is preferable as it often rains all night on Roraima itself, even in the dry season.
+Our experience on Roraima has taught us that spending two full days on the upper part of the mountain is less demanding on group members than going two-thirds of the way up to the plateau and then all the way back down to base camp in a single day.
+It not only omits the ‘lost world’ experience of reaching the plateau of this amazing mountain, but it also reduces the chances for some of the avian specialities.
+Consequently, we will camp tonight in one of the caves near the top of the trail, charmingly called ‘hotels’ by the cheerful Pemon mountain guides.
+Staying inside a cave is preferable to tent camping as it often rains all night on Roraima, even in the dry season.
 The mountain is so big that it creates its own weather!

 Mount Roraima: Day 3 Today we will make our way down the mountain, birding as we go.
-We will overnight at the Roraima Base Camp.
-Early morning on Roraima is often wonderful for the spectacular views of the cliff-girt mountain and the Gran Sabana far below.
+We will overnight at the base camp.
+Early morning high on Roraima is often wonderful for the spectacular views of the cliff-girt mountain and the Gran Sabana far below.

 As well as the major specialities already described, Roraima has plenty of other good birds.
 The widespread but rare and localized Orange-breasted Falcon can regularly be seen here, as can White-chinned Swift.
 The guianensis form of the Blue-fronted Lancebill is easy to find in this area and may well represent a distinct species.